Addiction In Jupiter, Florida

 “The drug user on the street has absolutely no idea of what they are purchasing anymore: heroin, fentanyl or carfentanil.”

-Alcohol Abuse in Jupiter
+Alcohol Abuse In Jupiter

-Out of all the counties in the Miami metropolitan area, Palm Beach County ranks second for binge alcohol use.
+Out of all the counties in the Miami metropolitan area, Palm Beach County ranks second for binge drinking.
 Binge drinking refers to the dangerous act of consuming excessive amounts of alcohol in a short period of time (when a man consumes 5 or more drinks or a woman consumes 4 or more drinks over the course of about 2 hours).
 Alcohol was detected as being present in nearly half of all drug-related deaths in the state of Florida during 2016 and was the primary drug cited by more than a third of all patients admitted to treatment in Palm Beach County.
 Of those patients, 8% were young adults aged 18-25, 26% were adults aged 26-34 years%, and 66% were those aged 35 years or older.

 Dangerous alcohol use has continued to be a prominent issue, and Jupiter has seen an increase in the number of traffic fatalities where alcohol was suspected in recent years.
 During 2016 alone, there were 1,948 adult arrests made in Palm Beach county for Driving Under the Influence.